rails/jsbundling-rails/README.md

 Whenever the bundler detects changes to any of the JavaScript files in your project, it'll bundle `app/javascript/application.js` into `app/assets/builds/application.js` (and all other entry points configured).
 You can refer to the build output in your layout using the standard asset pipeline approach with `<%= javascript_include_tag "application", defer: true %>`.

-When you deploy your application to production, the `javascript:build` task attaches to the `assets:precompile` task to ensure that all your package dependencies from `package.json` have been installed via yarn, and then runs `yarn build` to process all the entry points, as it would in development.
-The latter files are then picked up by the asset pipeline, digested, and copied into public/assets, as any other asset pipeline file.
+When you deploy your application to production, the `javascript:build` task attaches to the `assets:precompile` task to run `yarn build` to process all the entrypoints, as it would in development.
+The output files are then picked up by the asset pipeline, digested, and copied into public/assets, as any other asset pipeline file.

 This also happens in testing where the bundler attaches to the `test:prepare` task to ensure the JavaScript has been bundled before testing commences.
 (Note that this currently only applies to rails `test:*` tasks (like `test:all` or `test:controllers`), not "rails test", as that doesn't load `test:prepare`).